What is Phi Theta Kappa?

 - MLK Park Clean-up

 We invite you to volunteer with our chapter, attend our officer and member meetings, participate in our fundraisers, workshops, etc. All of our activities are open to all students.
-View the Chapter's Fall 2016 Calendar of Events here.
+View the Chapter's Spring 2017 Calendar of Events here.

 The Psi Kappa is honored to have great scholars in our chapter.
 We congratulate them and the successes of the chapter.